-The Board and Board committees intend to meet regularly without management and non-independent directors.
-These discussions are intended generally to form part of the committee chairs' reports to the Board.
-The Chair of the Board will encourage open and candid discussions among the independent directors by providing them with an opportunity to express their views on key topics before decisions are taken.
-For the year ended December 31, 2020, the independent directors present, and did meet on several occasions without management present.
+The Board and Board committees meet regularly without management and non-independent directors.
+These discussions generally form part of the committee chairs' reports to the Board.
+The Chair of the Board encourages open and candid discussions among the independent directors by providing them with an opportunity to express their views on key topics before decisions are taken.
+For the year ended December 31, 2021, the independent directors were provided with the opportunity to meet without management and the non-independent directors present, and did meet on several occasions without management present.